Cannabis in Colorado: Results

 The Colorado amendment 64, which was passed by voters on November 6, 2012, led to legalization in January 2014.

 The annual number of teenager (13 to 21 years old) visits to emergency rooms involving a cannabis related diagnostic code or positive for marijuana from a urine drug screen more than quadrupled during the decade (2005-2014) leading to the legalization.
 Two thirds of these cases involving marijuana were about mental health problems, and more than half of these cases also tested positive for other drugs.

 A national survey conducted between 2014 and 2016 alleged that adolescent abuse of marijuana has fallen to the lowest level it has been in years after legalization.
 This has been attributed to both additional funding raised from taxation and law enforcement's increasing involvement in the oversight of production and sales.

 The biannual Healthy Kids Colorado Survey provides data on marijuana usage and attitudes among public middle or high schools students.
 According to the 2015 survey, Colorado's youth marijuana use rate dipped slightly in 2015 and was lower than the national average.
 The percentage of teenagers who have "used marijuana one or more times during the past 30 days" had dropped to 21% in 2015, down from 25% in 2009.
 The 2019 survey showed that the percentage of students who had "used marijuana one or more times during the past 30 days" stayed stable, between 19.4 and 21.2 percent, from 2013 until 2019, and there was no clear trend.

 In 2014, Colorado invested $2 million generated from marijuana sales tax revenue on campaigns aimed at anti-marijuana education of minors and the state has plans to spend double that amount, $4 million in 2015 (out of a total projected marijuana sales tax revenue of $125 million).
 The current campaigns provide information on marijuana laws, the impacts of youth use, the dangers of driving under the influence of any drug, and the harmful side effects of using marijuana.

 In 2017, the government of Colorado collected over $247 million in taxes, fees, and licensing costs.

 By 2018, there was $905 million in total recreational cannabis sales since the legalization in 2014.

-Colorado Cannabis Business Office

-In July 2021, the Governor of Colorado established the Colorado Cannabis Business Office.